zacanger/zacanger.github.io/blog/src/meditation-log.md

 actually doing the work, not just reading about it.
 Maybe some industrial-grade earplugs would help.

+Something else that's been happening on and off in the past week or two is seeing other random visualizations.
+These aren't something I'm intending to see, but I think mantra practice combined with trying to examine the nimitta does something a little weird.
+I'll usually see things that remind me of the style of Chinese or maybe Korean paintings of dragons, tigers, etc., from maybe the 15th-18th century or so; not that I'm seeing dragons or tigers specifically, but beings that look like they could've popped out of one of those paintings, and usually only for a few moments.

 ## 2020-12-18

 Last night I got started late due to work, so was worried I wouldn't have